It’s Time To Manage Utility Costs

 Turn Off Non-Essential Electronics

-Soon the weather will be getting warmer, and you may have the desire to crank up the air conditioner.
+When the warmer weather starts to set in, and you may have the desire to crank up the air conditioner.
 Again, since you are now home all day, the cost to stay cool can increase your utility bill drastically.
 Open the windows instead.
 The circulation of the fresh air will be much healthier for you as well as keeping unwanted costs down.

 Check For Leaks

-Now is the perfect time to take care of the dripping faucet or the toilet that will not stop running.
+Now is the perfect time to take care of the dripping faucet, the toilet that will not stop running, and manage utility costs.
 A faucet that drips can waste 12 gallons of water per month.
 A running toilet can waste over 1 gallon of water per hour which adds up to 26 gallons per day.

 If you find you have a leak or any other plumbing or heating problem.
 Get in touch with us.
 We are at work to help our customers.
 We also offer 24-hour emergency service.